Digital Accessibility in Educational Technology

 How can educators create accessible lesson plans?

-Educators can create accessible lesson plans by using clear and concise language, providing alternative text for images, including captions for videos, and ensuring compatibility with assistive technologies.
+Educators can create accessible lesson plans by using clear, concise language, adding alternative text for images, including captions for videos, and making materials compatible with assistive technologies.
 Training and collaboration with accessibility experts can also help.

 What are some common barriers to digital accessibility?